 While each ferry can hold two cars, they also offer service for pedestrians and cyclists.
 The Balboa Island Ferry is the easiest and most scenic route to Balboa Island.
 They are open 365 days a year, only stopping service between midnight and 6 am.

-Before hopping on the ferry, enjoy some grilled Atlantic salmon at Newport Landing Restaurant, which has been serving visitors for over 30 years.
+Before hopping on the ferry, enjoy some grilled Atlantic salmon at Newport Landing Restaurant, which has served visitors for over 30 years.
 This waterfront restaurant has an upscale casual vibe, with gorgeous views of Newport Harbor.

 8. Visit Charming Balboa Island